 - secure permission from their institutions to take specified courses at AUB

-- secure permission from the dean of the faculty concerned at AUB
+- secure permission from the chairperson of the concerned department at AUB,

-- present the above permissions to the AUB Office of the Registrar
+- present the above permissions to the AUB Registrar , and

 Tutorials and Directed Study